Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 - Pour the water through a cloth into a container.
-The fabric will serve as a filter, removing sediments and other visible impurities from the water.
-You can use two pieces of material as well as filtering the water twice to remove more contaminants.
+The fabric will filter, removing the water’s sediments and other visible impurities.
+You can use two pieces of material and filter the water twice to remove more contaminants.

 - Once you have filtered the water, boil the water to kill bacteria and other microbes.
-This additional step will help make the water safer to drink, lessening the risk of water-borne diseases.
+This additional step will help make the water safer, lessening the risk of water-borne diseases.

 Sucking the venom from a snake bite has been seen in several movies and TV shows.
-In reality, trying to cut and suck out the snake’s venom won’t help at all; it could worsen the situation.
+Trying to cut and suck out the snake’s venom won’t help; it could worsen the situation.

 Trying to suck out venom may damage tissue around the bite and, unfortunately, help the venom spread faster.

-Expert Advice- Try to remember the snake’s appearance, the size, color, and shape, to match the snake to its anti-venom when you get medical help.
+Expert Survival Skill Advice- Remember the snake’s appearance, size, color, and shape to match the snake to its anti-venom when you get medical help.